 Here are some in progress photos:

-If anyone wants the cutting plans for it, you can get them at Star Wars R2-D2 Four Shelf Corner Case!
+If anyone wants the cutting plans for it, you can get them in my free resource library (Design #3) (get a password at the bottom of the page)!
 It’s a custom design, but given that we did it right before Christmas, it’s not terribly difficult to do either.